🚀 See Middesk in action with an instant, self-guided demo

 According to Abby Grills, Product Manager at Middesk, successful lenders are defining clear rules upfront and introducing risk-based workflows to automatically filter out the easy yes's and easy no's.
 These auto-approval and “knock-out” rules free up analyst time to focus on the applications that most need human attention.

 Of course, you need high quality data to confidently make these decisions.
 Poor data can lead you to reject good candidates or send bad ones on to an analyst.
 For example, a lender may automatically reject customers with liens.
 With legacy data sources like Dun & Bradstreet or LexisNexis, this can happen even if those liens have been terminated.
-But Middesk’s Liens search returns the most up-to-date lien data, ensuring your prospect isn’t filtered into an “automatic no” due to stale data.
+But Middesk’s Liens search tool returns the most up-to-date lien data, ensuring your prospect isn’t filtered into an “automatic no” due to stale data.

 Strategically deploying friction around automatic approvals and rejections streamlines your pipeline and frees up human analysts for more complex files.